 After receiving notification in your MyCIC account that your working holiday application has been approved, you will receive your Port of Entry (POE) Letter.
 This letter is also known as your Correspondence Letter, Letter of Introduction, or Introductory Letter.
 Even though this letter confirms that your working holiday permit for Canada has been approved, this letter is not your actual work permit.

 Keep this letter.
 In order to get your IEC work permit, you must show your POE letter to the immigration officials upon arrival in Canada.
-This letter states, “your application to work in Canada has been approved.”
-The officer must read this in order to provide you with your work permit.
+This letter states, “Your application to work in Canada has been initially approved by Immigration, Refugees and Citizenship Canada”.

 When you receive approval for your working holiday permit, you have 12 months to enter Canada and activate your permit.
-If you enter Canada after those 12 months have passed, you will not receive a work permit.
+If you enter Canada after those 12 months have passed, you will NOT receive a work permit.
 Your exact deadline date to activate your working holiday permit is found in your POE letter.
 The date is included in the ‘For officer use’ box where it states, Must enter Canada by (YYYY/MM/DD).
-See the image below for an example POE letter.

-IMPORTANT: If you renew your passport after receiving your POE letter, your new passport will not have an eTA.
+If you renew your passport after receiving your POE letter, your new passport will not have an eTA.
 And even though you have a valid passport, it does not have an eTA so you will not be allowed to board your flight to Canada.
 If you travel to Canada with a new passport, then you must re-apply for a new eTA.
 You can apply for a new eTA here.
-For more information about the eTA for Canada visit our detailed post on Canada’s eTA requirement for Working Holidays, Internships, and more.

 You will activate your working holiday permit upon arrival to Canada at the first port of entry.
 Your first port of entry is the first place you land in Canada, even if it is only a layover on your way to your final destination.